Essential Steps to Prepare for a Blackout

 A short-term power failure is considered any loss of power that lasts a few minutes to 48 hours.

-New York City mostly in the dark during a power outage
+New York City mostly in the dark representing a short-term power outage covering a large area.

 On Average